The Ultimate Guide on How to Build a New Online Community

 You can measure engagement metrics (metrics you’ll generally find within the community platform, like logins) and business metrics (metrics you’ll find by looking at broader business numbers, like retention rate).

-Engagement metrics measure how active your community is, while business metrics measure the business impact of the community.
+Engagement metrics measure how active your online community is, while business metrics measure the business impact of the community.

 When you come up with metrics to track, make sure you’re matching them to the goals of your organization and your users.